stevegrunwell/mcavoy/readme.txt

 **Notice:** In the interest of writing the best software possible, McAvoy requires a *minimum* of PHP 5.3.
 For more information, please see the Frequently Asked Questions.

+To keep up with the latest developments (or to contribute to ongoing development), please [keep up with McAvoy on GitHub](https://github.com/stevegrunwell/mcavoy)!

 == Installation ==

 1. Upload the plugin files to `/wp-content/plugins/mcavoy` or install the plugin through the WordPress plugins screen directly.